awinogrodzki/next-firebase-auth-edge/README.md

 }
 ```

-In previous code example we define Next.js middleware that checks for `/api/login` and `/api/logout` requests to return `AuthMiddlewareResponse`, which is `NextResponse` object decorated with authentication headers.
+In this code example we define Next.js middleware that checks for `/api/login` and `/api/logout` requests to return `AuthMiddlewareResponse`, which is `NextResponse` object decorated with authentication headers.

 ### Example AuthProvider